mgorav/SpringBootMapR/README.md

 **NOTE**  Currently docker image is only available for mac OS

 Verify that MapR cluster installation successful using following steps:
-1. Log into docker images
+a.
+Log into docker images
 ````bash
   ssh root@localhost -p 2222
 ````

-2. Run JPS and make sure all the services are running as shown below:
+b.
+Run JPS and make sure all the services are running as shown below:

 ````bash
   jps